 Day 2 to day 5

-There are many possibilities that We can offer We consider that a fixed program is not a good idea given the unpredictability of the weather, availability of the hosts, and the overall mood of the group but amongst some of the acitivtieswe can offer
+There are many possibilities that We can offer.
+We consider that a fixed program is not a good idea given the unpredictability of the weather, so that depending on availability of the hosts and the overall mood of the group, these are some of the acitivtieswe can offer:

 - Participate on a minga or communitary work to help in the gardens or build a traditional house.

 - Preparation of traditional food such as Casave or chicha made of Yucca an amazonic tuber which is the main diet of amazonic people.

 - Circle of women around a cacao ceremony